 Ransomware case study: Attack #2

-A few years later, in 2017, another of Macias' clients -- the owner of a direct-mail printing service -- called to report he couldn't access his server.
+A few years later, another of Macias' clients -- the owner of a direct-mail printing service -- called to report he couldn't access his server.
 Macias logged into the network through a remote desktop and saw someone had broken through the firewall.
 "I told the client, 'Run as fast as you can and unplug all the computers in the network,'" he said.
-This short-circuited the attack, but the hacker still managed to encrypt the server, five out of 15 workstations and the local backup.
+This short-circuited the attack, but the attacker still managed to encrypt the server, five out of 15 workstations and the local backup.

 "What made this ransomware attack so bad was that it attacked the private partition that lets you restore the operating system," Macias added.
 Although the ransom demanded was again only $800, he advised against paying, since attackers often leave backdoors in a network and can return to steal data or demand more money.